-- People look at burning cars during protests over fuel subsidy cuts in Khartoum September 25, 2013.
-(Reuters)
+- People look on as cars are set alight during protests over fuel subsidy cuts in the Sudanese capital, Khartoum, on 25 September 2013 (Photo: Reuters)

 These demonstrations erupted in Sudan’s major towns following a decision by the government to lift subsidies on fuel and other basic commodities, leading to calls for regime change.